“No, Lord,” she said. And Jesus said, “Neither do I. Go and sin no more.” John 8:11

 If a man has a hundred sheep and one of them wanders away, what will he do?
 Won’t he leave the ninety-nine others on the hills and go out to search for the one that is lost?
 And if he finds it, I tell you the truth, he will rejoice over it more than over the ninety-nine that didn’t wander away!
 Matthew 18:12-13

 Lord, help me to treasure that sense of being alone with you, totally wrapped up in and covered by your amazing love and acceptance.
 Thank you that you came to seek and to save me.
 Thank you that you found me your lost sheep and brought me home to yourself.
-Please put the frame of acceptance properly and fully into my life and help me live the changed life to which you have called me.
+Please put your gift of acceptance properly and fully into place in my life and help me live the changed life to which you have called me.
 Amen!